55 new community cases; Northland, Waikato in level 3 until Monday

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

 Covid Response Minister Chris Hipkins said the Waikato had recorded great vaccination levels in recent times.
-He also extended a thanks to Northlanders who had been tested and vaccinated.
+He also thanked Northlanders who had been tested and vaccinated.

 He said there still wasn't confidence in the Covid situation in Northland, due to the reluctance of the travellers from sharing information.